 This fabulous set of premium oil paints is called an “introductory set,” but this is perhaps a bit misleading – these are, make no mistake, fully professional and premium paints, up to the demands and expectations of even the highest level fine artist.

-Incredibly saturated and high quality oil paint pure pigments and stunning colors – both when working and when dry – make the Old Holland Classic oils a delight to paint with, as does the perfectly consistent and precise control they offer, the beautiful texture and overall workability.
+Incredibly saturated and high quality oil paint with pure pigment concentration and stunning colors – both when working and when dry – make the Old Holland Classic oils a delight to paint with, as does the perfectly consistent and precise control they offer, the beautiful texture and overall workability.

 Really, if you want to understand exactly what oil painting, on the very highest level, is all about, you can check out some canvases by de schilders Vermeer, Rubens or Van Gogh, or you can work with Old Holland paint and see what you can come up with on your own.